- About MSN

 El Centro de Español y Lenguas Mayas Rebelde Autónomo Zapatista (CELMRAZ) invites activists to study Spanish or Tzotzil in Oventic, located in the highlands of Chiapas, 45 minutes from San Cristobal de las Casas.
 Oventic is home to one of five Juntas of Good Government, established by Zapatista communities in August 2003 as an expression of autonomy and genuine democracy.
 Classes are offered most weeks with inscription on Monday mornings.
 Tuition is three days minimum wage in the country of origin (for US students about $185* for Spanish or 266* for tsotsil, depending on exchange rates) and includes food and lodging.
 Tuition supports the regional autonomous secondary school in Oventic where indigenous youth prepare to be education promoters.

-APPLICATION PROCESS: Please complete the application attached here and send it to msn [at] mexicosolidarity [dot] org.
+APPLICATION PROCESS: Please complete the application attached here and send it to programs [at] mexicosolidarity [dot] org

-The application process requires email submission of a letter of support from your local solidarity group, collective or political project.
-Please ask your affiliated group to submit the letter via email at msn [at] mexicosolidarity [dot] org.
-Once the coordinators in Oventic approve your participation, we will provide you with a letter of accreditation which you will present to the language school upon your arrival.
+The application process requires email submission of a letter of support from your local collective or political group.
+Please ask your affiliated group to submit the letter via email at programs [at] mexicosolidarity [dot] org Once the coordinators in Oventic approve your participation, we will provide you with a letter of accreditation which you will present to the language school upon your arrival.

 APPLICATION SCHEDULE: Please submit your application at least three weeks before you intend to begin classes.

-COST: US Students are asked to donate the rough equivalent of three days minimum wage for each week of Spanish classes, or $185.
-Tuition for a week of tsotsil classes is $266.
+COST: US Students are asked to donate the rough equivalent of three days minimum wage for each week of Spanish classes, or US$185.
+Tuition for a week of tsotsil classes is US$266.
 Tuition is paid at the language school in Oventic in pesos upon your arrival.
 The tuition includes three meals a day during the week plus housing.
 Your tuition will help support the "Escuela Secundaria Rebelde Autonóma Zapatista Primero de Enero" (The First of January Autonomous Zapatista Secondary School in Rebellion), which provides education for Zapatista youth throughout the highland region.